 - 1. By setting Auto-Version before Procedure Compile under Tools > Options > Versioning.
-If set to true, a new version of a procedure will be created whenever the procedure is compiled. - 2.
-The Procedure Editor menu option File > Save and Version will save a procedure and create a version at the same time. - 3.
-By selecting the Version Control > New Version menu option from the pop-up menu when positioned on a procedure in the main Builder window. - 4.
-By selecting the Tools > Version All menu option.
+If set to true, a new version of a procedure will be created whenever the procedure is compiled. - The Procedure Editor menu option File > Save and Version will save a procedure and create a version at the same time. - 3.
+By selecting the Version Control > New Version menu option from the right-click context menu of a procedure in the main Builder window. - 4.
+By selecting the Tools > Version Objects menu option.